 6 ways to play an A sus 2 chord on guitar

-After learning your open chords on the guitar, you’ll also want to know how to play sus 2 chords which often come up in many popular songs.
-In this post, we’ll be covering how to play an A sus 2 chord, which is short for suspended 2.
+After mastering your basic chords on guitar, you’ll also want to learn sus 2 chords which often come up in many popular songs.
+These chords have a cool, airy, open sound that will freshen up progressions.
+In this lesson, we’ll specifically be covering how to play the A sus 2 chord, which is short for “Suspended 2”.

 This means that an A sus 2 chord has the chord tones A, B, and E.